evanightly/polinema-smt6-psi-uas/README.md

 ### Data Management

--   Refactor data fetching to use svelte stores

 ### Business Process

--   Create POS Page
--   Install websocket and the requirements
 -   Listen when product stock changes
     -   Calculate stock with the restock threshold
     -   Example: `restock && stock <= min_stock`